-Jon Frisch has worked in the commercial real business for almost a decade.
+Jon Frisch has worked in the commercial real estate business for almost a decade.
 As a vice president at T3 Advisors, leading the firm’s emerging technology sector, he has advised early and growth stage technology companies in search of creative and cost effective office space.
 In a short period of time, he has seen a lot of changes in what companies want and how they use their offices.

 We caught up with Jon to get his perspective on how offices have evolved and what we might be seeing ventures do next with their spaces.